PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* Another bug I witnessed has to do with the locations that NCD decides are the best for each neuron.
+NCD chooses location right on the edge of the vasculature every time since it has the fewest collisions.

 * The MW120607_LH3 neuron is too long to fit into our vasculature so we discard it from our computational pipeline.